 Remember, these are your eyes we’re talking about, so check with your doctor before you try any treatment.

-Consider the following remedies:
+Consider the following remedies to ease swollen eyes:

-- Wash your face.
 Washing your face is one of the first things you should do to combat itchy, swollen eyes.
 It can help wash away the allergens sticking to your skin and eyelashes.

-- Rinse out the eyes.
 Rinse out the eyes if you can with a little bit of water, and that’s usually helpful.
 That will loosen the allergens from the inside of your eyes and help to flush them out.